iamthebesthackerandcoder/iamthebesthackerandcoder/README.md

 - 👋 Hi, I’m @iamthebesthackerandcoder
-- 👀 I’m interested in Machine Learning learning
+- 👀 I’m interested in Machine Learning and julia

 - 📫 you can reach me on kitty-thud-economy@duck.com